Your doctor will examine your skin, possibly touching it in places to determine the borders of the affected area.

 Take a family member or friend along, if possible, to help you remember the information you're given.

-For postherpetic neuralgia, some basic questions to ask your doctor include:
+For postherpetic neuralgia, questions to ask your doctor include:

 - What's likely causing my symptoms?